Load The Translations

 assert_eq!(i18n::I18nKeys::fr.hello_world, "Bonjour le Monde!");

-This way of accessing the values is possible but it's not practical and most importantly not reactive, we will cover the t! macro later, which let you access the values based on the context:
+This way of accessing the values is possible, but it's not practical and most importantly not reactive.
+We will cover the t! macro later, which lets you access the values based on the context:

 t!(i18n, hello_world)